Floral morphology: Arrangement of the floral pieces

 Depending on the family considered, the pieces of the flower can be arranged on the receptacle in two different ways.
-In the case of the spiral arrangement, the parts are inserted consecutively and at different levels, describing a spiral on the axis in the same way as the leaves are inserted on the stem.
+In a spiral arrangement, the parts are inserted consecutively and at different levels, describing a spiral on the axis in the same way as the leaves are inserted on the stem.
 Examples of species with spiral flowers are Magnolia grandiflora (magnoliaceae), Victoria cruziana (nymphaeaceae) and Opuntia ficus-indica (cactaceae).
-In the case of the whorled or cyclic arrangement, the pieces are inserted at various nodes of the axis, arranged in whorls or cycles.
-Each floral piece of a whorl alternates with the pieces of the following whorl, for example, the petals alternate with the sepals.
+In a whorled, or cyclic, arrangement, the pieces are inserted at various nodes of the axis, arranged in whorls or cycles.
+Each floral piece of a whorl alternates with the pieces of the following whorl: for example, the petals alternate with the sepals.
 In these flowers, called cyclic or whorled, the number of whorls may vary, depending—again—on the family considered.
-Very often the flowers have four cycles (called tetracyclic), such as those of Solanum (Solanaceae), which show a cycle of sepals, one of petals, another of stamens and the last of carpels.
-Also common are pentacyclic flowers (bearing five cycles), since in this case they have two cycles of stamens instead of only one, such as the flowers of Lilium (liliaceae).
-Finally, there are many other cases in which the flowers have several whorls of stamens, as in Poncirus trifoliata (Rutaceae), in which case the flowers have more than five cycles.
+Very often, flowers have four cycles (called tetracyclic), such as those of Solanum (Solanaceae), which show one cycle of sepals, one of petals, one of stamens and one of carpels.
+Also common are pentacyclic flowers (bearing five cycles) which have two cycles of stamens instead of only one, such as the flowers of Lilium (liliaceae).
+Finally, many flowers have several whorls of stamens, such as in Poncirus trifoliata (Rutaceae), in which case the flowers have more than five cycles.

 Floral symmetry

-An object is said to have symmetry when at least one plane can divide it into two parts, so that each part is the mirror image of the other.
+An object is said to have symmetry when at least one plane can be divide into two parts, so that each part is the mirror image of the other.
 Spiral flowers have no plane of symmetry and are said to be asymmetrical or irregular, as in the case of Liriodendron tulipifera (magnoliaceae).
-However, in the whorled flowers, because there are repetitions of floral parts, there may be one or more planes of symmetry, so they can have bilateral symmetry (i.e., a single plane of symmetry) or radial symmetry (i.e., several planes can divide the flower in as many mirror images).
-Thus, two types of flowers can be distinguished by their symmetry.
-The flowers called actinomorphics, radiate or polysymmetric have radial symmetry, as is the case of Tulipa gesneriana (liliaceae) or Linum usitatissimum (linaceae).
-In contrast, monosymmetrical, dorsiventral or zygomorphic flowers have bilateral symmetry and the evolution of their shape is related to the need to attract and guide pollinators to them, as for example, the flowers of orchids and many legumes.
+However, in whorled flowers, because there are repetitions of floral parts, there may be one or more planes of symmetry: they can have bilateral symmetry (i.e., a single plane of symmetry) or radial symmetry (i.e., several planes in as many mirror images).
+Thus, flowers can be divided into two kinds based on their symmetry.
+Actinomorphic flowers (also referred to as radiate or polysymmetric) have radial symmetry, as is the case in Tulipa gesneriana (liliaceae) or Linum usitatissimum (linaceae).
+In contrast, monosymmetrical, dorsiventral or zygomorphic flowers have bilateral symmetry and the evolution of their shape is related to the need to attract and guide pollinators to them, as in, for example, the flowers of orchids and many legumes.